priscillaashleyw/Clustering-Sentiment-Analysis/README.md

 - **Silhouette Score** – used for selecting optimal clustering parameters
 - **Hungarian Accuracy** – used for final performance evaluation
-- *(Additional metrics such as ARI and NMI were computed for reference but not used for parameter tuning.)*

 ## Hyperparameter Tuning